Clairemuigua/Code-challange-1/Readme.md

 ## Requirements

-1. Create an HTML file named "index.html".
+1. We have Created an HTML and CSS files named "index.html" "Styles.css" for you.
 2. Use Bootstrap to style the web page.
 3. Include a table with at least 5 rows and 3 columns.
 4. Add a header row to the table that includes meaningful column names.